-Exhibit No. Description 3.1 Charter, as amended, of the Registrant (incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K, filed with the SEC on April 22, 2002) 3.2 Fourth Amended and Restated Bylaws of the Registrant (incorporated by reference to Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q, filed with the SEC on August 9, 2023) 4.1 Description of the Registrant's Securities (incorporated by reference to Exhibit 4.1 to the Company's Annual Report on Form 10-K, filed with the SEC on March 4, 2020) 10.1 Form of Noncompetition Agreement between the Registrant and certain officers of the Registrant (incorporated by reference to Exhibit 10.28 on Form S-1 (Registration No. 33-79430), filed with the SEC in August 1994) 10.2 Form of Indemnification Agreement by and between the Registrant and each executive officer of the Registrant (incorporated by reference to Exhibit 10 to the Company's Quarterly Report on Form 10-Q, filed with the SEC on September 14, 1998) 10.3 Form of Indemnification Agreement for Directors by and between the Registrant and each director of the Registrant (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on November 30, 2023) 10.4 Miller Industries, Inc. 2005 Equity Incentive Plan(incorporated by reference to Annex B on Schedule 14A, filed with the SEC on May 2, 2005)
+Exhibit No. Description 3.1 Charter, as amended, of the Registrant (incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K, filed with the SEC on April 22, 2002) 3.2 Fourth Amended and Restated Bylaws of the Registrant (incorporated by reference to Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q, filed with the SEC on August 9, 2023) 4.1 Description of the Registrant's Securities (incorporated by reference to Exhibit 4.1 to the Company's Annual Report on Form 10-K, filed with the SEC on March 4, 2020) 10.1 Form of Noncompetition Agreement between the Registrant and certain officers of the Registrant (incorporated by reference to Exhibit 10.28 on Form S-1 (Registration No. 33-79430), filed with the SEC in August 1994) 10.2 Form of Indemnification Agreement by and between the Registrant and each executive officer of the Registrant† (incorporated by reference to Exhibit 10 to the Company's Quarterly Report on Form 10-Q, filed with the SEC on September 14, 1998) 10.3 Form of Indemnification Agreement for Directors by and between the Registrant and each director of the Registrant† (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on November 30, 2023)